COVID-19 FAQS – VACCINATED VOYAGES

 it at check-in?

-Yes, if you did not submit your health questionnaire ahead of time, you can complete it at the time of check-in.
+Yes, you can complete it at the time of check-in.

 What happens if I have symptoms for a non-COVID illness?